 5.1 The 2012 Kiel Week Sailing Event and the Deployment of the RCC App

 In our attempt to identify omission errors during IS use, we collected data from the field deployment of a tablet application, called the Race Committee Cockpit application (RCC app).
 The RCC app incorporates the ISAF sailing rules and, among others, allows the race officers to schedule races, communicate start violations, manage the flags, and end races.
 To further ensure user acceptance of the new system, the race officers of 2012 Kiel week were involved in the iterative design and development processes of the RCC app.
 During the design and development processes, screenshots and early prototypes were demonstrated to them on a weekly basis.
 Prior to the 2012 Kiel Week sailing event, there was a preparatory sailing event where the application developers joined the race committee boat, and operated the RCC app to show how the RCC app should be used.
 In the evening before the first day of Kiel Week, there was a briefing session with all race officers.
 Besides communicating instructions on how to use the RCC app, the race officers were asked to practice using the app with ‘dummy’ races.
-In the morning of the first day of Kiel Week, the tablets with installed RCC app were distributed to the race officers.
-There was another briefing session where the head of the race committee instructed the race officers to use the RCC app.
-To remind the officers to use the RCC app, the tablet devices were put in waterproof cases that should be carried around on their shoulders.

 During the nine days of Kiel Week 2012, 360 races were conducted in 8 different race courses, with each race course including a number of races taking place in parallel.
 For each of the race courses, one dedicated team of race officers located on a boat next to the race course was responsible for monitoring and refereeing the races.
 The head of the team was responsible for refereeing the races and communicating with members at shore via a handheld transceiver (VHF radio).
 One team member was responsible for recording race events to the RCC app, which would then be transmitted via cellular network to an information system on the shore and broadcasted live onto the Internet; and two other members of the team were responsible for independently handwriting the race events into pre-defined forms, the so-called race protocols.
-One of the two officers was responsible for monitoring the starting and ongoing phases of a focal race, whereas the same officer together with another officer monitored the finishing phase (the finishing phase of a race is deemed to be most critical, hence two officers independently monitored that phase in order to ensure the validity of the final results).
-The officers completed the protocols based on their first-hand interpretation of the different events that took place during each race.
-A detailed example of how the RCC app was used during a race can be found in Appendix 1.

 5.2 Data Set: App Log Data and Protocol Data